‘Maxim’ Hottie Rachel Bush Pulls Out All The Stops In Form-Fitting White Dress

 “Mommy is looking good,” a fourth person commented.

 Just one day before the white dress selfie, Rachel posted a photo of herself rocking a mismatched bikini.
-The Inquisitr reports that the model stunned as she soaked up some sun in The Cayman Islands wearing a white bikini top that tied around her neck, and a pair of tan and black bottoms that left little to the imagination while showing off her hourglass curves as she lounged in a cabana with one of her pals.
+The Inquisitr reports that the model stunned as she soaked up some sun in the Cayman Islands wearing a white bikini top that tied around her neck.
+She teamed the top with a pair of tan and black bottoms that left little to the imagination, while showing off her hourglass curves as she lounged in a cabana with one of her pals.

 Rachel Bush’s flawless figure rocked her Instagram followers, who appeared to enjoy the post, which clocked more than 57,000 likes and over 650 comments in just one day.